Meet CRB!

 (she/her/hers)

-Sharon Bamage is a married mother of a 17-year-old son and a 13-year-old daughter and came to the U.S. as a refugee.
-She has worked as a Home Visitor at CRB since 2019.
-She has also worked as a private caregiver and volunteer at Ubumwe Women Association.
-Sharon has a degree in nursing and social studies from the Democratic Republic of Congo.
+Sharon Bamage is a home visitor for the LEAP Program.
+She is a married mother of two children and came to the U.S. as a refugee.
+Sharon has worked as a Home Visitor at CRB since 2019.
+Sharon has a nursing and social studies degree from the Democratic Republic of Congo.
 As a Community Leader at CRB, Sharon works with immigrant families that speak French, Swahili, Lingala, Kinyarwanda, and Kirundi — to help them understand and navigate the U.S. educational system and to prepare their children for kindergarten.

 Faten Al-Abboodi